Chennai Metro to try new technology to save water

 Chennai Metro is now looking at alternate technology to cut down consumption of water in water-stressed Chennai to ensure its underground stretch remains operational in dry days.

-L Narasim Prasad, Director (Systems and Operations) told Express that the new technology is contrary to the chilled water systems where refrigerant is used for cooling or heating the water that is circulated throughout the whole system.
+L Narasim Prasad, Director (Systems and Operations) said the new technology is contrary to the chilled water systems where refrigerants are used for cooling or heating the water that is circulated throughout the whole system.
 “It is a gas-based cooling system and we are implementing it for Phase-I extension,” said Prasad.
 Currently, Chennai Metro is tapping water from Metro Water as well as buying it through tankers.
-This is costing the metro rail a fortune to run the underground stations.
+This is costing it a fortune to run the underground stations.
 Apart from these sources, Chennai Metro is also looking at treated sewage water to ensure underground metro stations function, said Prasad.

 Interestingly, it is not only new coolant technology, but also the new technology in digging tunnels which is now under consideration.
-As Chennai’s soil condition is uneven — at times and at times clay — Chennai Metro is looking at technology wherein machines can be operated for all sort of soil conditions.
+As city’s soil condition is uneven, Chennai Metro is looking at technology wherein machines can be operated for all sort of soil conditions.

-Chief general manager V K Singh told Express that they may be looking at new specifications of tunnel boring machine in the second phase.
+Chief general manager V K Singh said they may be looking at new specifications of tunnel boring machine in the second phase.
 “We may be raising this specification with tunnel boring machine manufacturers,” he said.
 The second phase initially will be taken up in three parts.
 Work will be taken up from July.
-The priority corridors are IV and V. The V corridor is from Madhavaram Milk Colony to Sholinganallur and IV corridor is from Light House to CMBT which is now being extended by another 15 km to Poonamallee.
+The priority corridors are IV and V. The corridor V is from Madhavaram Milk Colony to Sholinganallur and corridor IV is from Light House to CMBT, which is now being extended by another 15 km to Poonamallee.
 Initially, only a 55 km stretch will be taken up in three parts and detailed designs are being prepared, said Singh.

-On the cost involved, Prasad said that on an average one km of elevated stretch costs around `150 to `200 crore while one km of underground stretch costs `400 crore.
-Meanwhile, Chennai Metro is planning to instal solar panels at Saidapet and Chennai Central stations.
-“We will be installing solar panels in the next 10 to 15 days.
-The panels will generate 400kw of power which will be used for lighting and other purposes.
-We target to generate 1.25MW of solar power,” said Singh and Prasad.
+On the cost involved, Prasad said that on an average, 1 km of elevated stretch costs around Rs 150 to Rs 200 crore while 1 km of underground stretch costs Rs 400 crore.

 Factbox